ReVanced-Extended-Community/Community-Guides/community-wiki/guide-for-beginners.md

-**This guide is intended as a detailed starting point for first-time users.**

-**If you're looking for resources on how to patch on PC or other methods, please read the [documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation).**

-**Looking for screenshots/more information about the ReVanced Extended patches?
-[Check out this repository! (under updates)](https://github.com/ReVanced-Extended-Community/Patches-Documentation#patches-documentation)**

 ### **Things To Know Before You Begin**

+* This guide is intended as a detailed starting point for first-time users.

 * Read the [Frequently Asked Questions](https://www.reddit.com/r/revancedextended/wiki/faq/).

-* This guide is for patching YouTube.